mkulesh/onpc/README.md

 This app allows to remote control Onkyo Network Player like [ONKYO NS-6130](https://www.eu.onkyo.com/en/products/ns-6130-132943.html) over the network using "Integra Serial Communication Protocol":
 * Full playback control (play, stop, pause, track up/down, time seek, repeat and random modes)
 * Control Onkyo amplifier if it is attached to the player using RI interface
-* Select the media to be played
+* Select the media to be played, full support of Tuneln Radio and Deezer
 * Play queue support (add, remove, clear, reorder)
-* Show information about the device
+* Show information about the device and control some device settings (dimmer level, digital filter, auto power)
 * The app supports different color themes, works on smartphone or tablet in portrait and landscape mode
 * The app only needs network permission in order to communicate with target device